MLB 15: The Show

-MLB 15: The Show is a Major League Baseball video game developed by San Diego Studio and published by Sony Computer Entertainment.
-It is the tenth entry of the MLB: The Show franchise, and was released on March 31, 2015, for PlayStation 3, PlayStation 4 and PlayStation Vita.
+MLB 15: The Show is a 2015 baseball video game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 3, PlayStation 4 and PlayStation Vita.
+It is the tenth installment in the MLB: The Show series and the last to be released for the PlayStation Vita.

 Matt Vasgersian, Eric Karros, and Steve Lyons return as commentators.
 Mike Carlucci returns as public address announcer.
 Legends can be used as free agents in the Franchise and Season modes in the game.

 On October 31, 2017, Sony decommissioned the game's online servers.

 New features

 The game adds licensed equipment, including fielding gloves, batting gloves, cleats and bats.

 Year to Year Saves

 Players who purchased MLB 14: The Show will be able to transfer their Franchise, Road to the Show and Postseason Mode progress into MLB 15: The Show, and continue where they previously left off.
 Players who have save data from the PS3 version of MLB 14: The Show will also be able to carry the data over to the PS4 version of MLB 15: The Show, and vice versa.